Skip Navigation

 OT, MOT, OTR

-has experience working in an adult psychiatric facility as well as an after school program focused on sensory integration for children.
-She has experience in tele-health and in- person sessions in a pediatric outpatient clinic setting.
-Her practice includes working with children with ADHD, autism spectrum disorder, sensory processing disorders, developmental delays, coordination disorders, hemiplegia and feeding difficulties as well as anxiety, oppositional defiant disorder and emotion regulation disorders.
-Lauren is also mental health first aid certified.
-She has passion for working with children of all ages to help reach their full potential through creative and fun skilled occupational therapy services.
+is an Occupational Therapist in the Pembroke clinic.
+She has experience working in an adult psychiatric facility as well as an after-school program focused on sensory integration for children.
+Her practice includes working with children with ADHD, autism spectrum disorder, sensory processing disorders, developmental delays, coordination disorders, hemiplegia and feeding difficulties, as well as anxiety, oppositional defiant disorder, and emotion regulation disorders.
+Lauren is trained in a trauma informed approach to care.
+She is also certified in the Therapeutic Listening Program.
+She has a passion for working with children of all ages to help reach their full potential through creative and fun occupational therapy services.

 OT, MSOT, OTR